ansermino/CodeLens/deliverables/iteration-01.review.md

  * Ordered from most to least important.
  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

+ * Using voting to pick an idea
+   * This allowed us to express our interest in pursuing ideas without the risk of groupthink
+ * Constantly pivoting ideas
+   * This helped us flesh out a strong idea and really start to question what makes a product sucessful

 #### Decisions that did not turn out as well as we hoped